"Let the politicians put the borders up--

 The djembe teaches.

 The djembe is a messenger.
-It is a tool to share our experience and awaken us to embodied spiritual connection.
+It is a guide and tool to express our experience and awaken us to ourselves in embodied spiritual connection.
 The djembe carries ancestral wisdom in the lineage of traditional rhythms.

 The djembe heals.

-The djembe brings harmony to our bodies, minds and souls.
-It creates a sacred circle that crosses borders, cultures, and continents to help us seek self-awareness, comunification and global transformation.
+The djembe opens our bodies, minds and souls.
+It creates a sacred circle for reflection and vibrational balancing.
+Crossing borders, cultures, and continents it invites us to seek self-awareness, comunification and global transformation.

 The djembe inspires gratitude.